 According to The True Neopolitan Pizza Association’s (AVPN) International Regulation, an authentic Neapolitan pizza should have a dough hydration between 55.5-62.5%.

 The reason you want fairly low hydration for Neopolitan pizza dough is that you bake it in a wood-fired oven.
-In a wood-fired oven, the pizza will bake very quickly in the high temperature, and there isn’t much time for the moisture to evaporate from the dough.
+In a wood-fired oven, the pizza will bake very quickly at a high temperature, and there isn’t much time for the moisture to evaporate from the dough.
 The high heat will also contribute to a better oven spring.

 A lower hydration dough is also easier to open and shape compared to a very high hydration dough.
 And it’s also less sticky, making it easier to transfer from your working surface to the oven without sticking.